 In 1200 ferrets spread to Germany and to England.
 In England, church officials held ferrets because of their high price.
 You couldn’t own a ferret if you didn’t have an annual income of 40 shillings.
-You can say that ferrets moved from a lower class to high class.
+You can say that ferrets moved from a lower class to a high class.
 But, their purpose stayed the same.
 People used ferrets for… Well, hunting rats and rabbits.

 First Albino Ferret

-The interesting fact is that in the first albino ferret was documented also in Europe, to be more exact, in Zürich.
-In 1551, Gerner wrote a document that says that the color of albino ferret looks like ”the color of wool stained with urine”.
+The interesting fact is that the first albino ferret was documented also in Europe, to be more exact, in Zürich.
+In 1551, Gerner wrote a document that says that the color of the albino ferret looks like ”the color of wool stained with urine”.
 Since that vivid description, we can find more and more ferrets in history books.

 Ferret History Travels On Ships

 People realized that ferrets are extremely useful so they started to carry them around with them.
 On ships, ferrets eventually replaced cats and dogs (for the same reason as earlier in the paragraph above – they can fit in narrow spaces).
 Dogs weren’t good because they were barking and cats decided to catch mice when they felt like it.
-Due to ferret’s crazy personality and fast body, people kept them as rodent protection, but also as pets.
+Due to the ferret’s crazy personality and fast body, people kept them as rodent protection, but also as pets.
 Who wouldn’t want to have a crazy little furbaby in the cabin?
 With spreading on ships, ferrets conquered every part of the world.

 Ferret History In America

 This is the part where we can see that ferret domestication wasn’t in America.
-Domesticated ferret came to America by ship in the 18th century, which was much later than their actual domestication.
+Domesticated ferrets came to America by ship in the 18th century, which was much later than their actual domestication.
 They were our little helpers on the ships and they continue doing their job on the land too.
 Americans realized that ferrets are extremely useful so they imported as many ferrets as they could during the next few decades.
 They used them to hunt rats and rabbits, but also raccoons.
 They loved their distinctive smell, because the moment one rodent smelled ferret, it ran away.